 Our excellent links with the digital media industries ensure great opportunities for students looking to design, build or manage the interactive products and services of the future.
 You will build a portfolio of practical projects as well as developing critical thinking and research abilities that will allow you to analyse the impact of digital media products on society.
-For admissions enquiries, contact the Admissions Tutor, Tom Jackson.
+For admissions enquiries, contact the Admissions Tutor, Tom Tyler.

 In this Section: